-The City Auditor’s report released last week finds that Golden 1 Center met or exceeded all of its local hiring and apprentice goals, met or exceeded local and small business involvement goals, and appears to have positively impacted the Downtown area.
+The City Auditor’s report presented to City Council this week finds that Golden 1 Center met or exceeded all of its local hiring and apprentice goals, met or exceeded local and small business involvement goals, and appears to have positively impacted the Downtown area.
 The auditor summed it up this way: the arena project earned an A+.

 The report also included lessons learned from Golden 1 Center’s development that may improve future City project goals.

 “The Golden 1 Center has been an incredible catalyst for our downtown core and has cemented Sacramento’s position as an innovative leader in public-private partnerships and smart sustainable growth into the 21st century economy.

 Sacramento dreams big and delivers results on critical projects that foster regional engagement, new markets, and job growth for our residents,” said Mayor Darrell Steinberg.

 “Golden 1 Center owes its success to this incredible, forward-thinking and vibrant city.
 Together, we built an arena that is profoundly impacting the region and will continue to do so for years to come.

 By setting ambitious hiring, sourcing and bidding goals for the arena’s construction, we demonstrated confidence in our local workforce and builders while creating a catalyst for economic growth.